The official blog of the Lung Institute.

 Oxygen Saturation Levels: What Are They?

-As we mentioned, oxygen saturation levels are the amount of oxygen your blood cells are able to retain.
+As we mentioned, oxygen saturation levels are the amount of oxygen your blood cells retain.
 To put this in perspective, imagine a subway network.
 The tunnels are your veins, the subway train is your blood, the individual cars are your blood cells and the people inside are oxygen.
 As the subway train travels from station to station spreading oxygen throughout the body, oxygen saturation represents the amount of oxygen (in this case people) that are within each car.

 Under the best case scenario, each individual car is packed full of people.
-However, for those with COPD and other lung diseases, these cars can be a bit lighter than normal, or perhaps some of the other cars themselves are empty.
+However, for those with COPD and other lung diseases, these cars can be a bit lighter than normal, or perhaps some of the cars are empty.
 In this sense, oxygen saturation levels show how efficiently your body is utilizing oxygen and can be used to give insight on its delivery throughout the body.

 What Do Oxygen Saturation Levels Mean?